VATSIM-UK/core/CONTRIBUTING.md

 * Be prepared to answer any questions about your PR when it is reviewed for acceptance.

 **If you are actively working on a large change** consider creating the PR early but prefixing it with [WIP] as this will prevent it from being accepted *but* let other people know you're working on that issue.

-# Expectations
-As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting merge requests or patches, and other activities.

-We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or favourite aircraft.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, issues and other contributions that are not aligned to this Code of Conduct.

-This code of conduct applies both within this project space and public spaces when an individual is representing the project or its community.